Baptism as Covenant and New Creation

 “because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water.
 Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ.”

 Peter makes the Flood connection explicit: baptism corresponds to the passage through judgment into life, but not as bare ritual washing.
-It saves as an appeal to God through the resurrection of Jesus Christ.
+It “saves” in the sense Peter defines: as an appeal to God for a good conscience, through the resurrection of Jesus Christ.

 At this point the pattern is already visible: water marks judgment, deliverance, and renewed creation.
 The Exodus and Jordan then carry that same pattern forward into covenant identity and inheritance.